Ratko Butorović: Hotel Leopold I

 In August 2006, at an international tender auction, Butorović's company HTUP Park won 30-year lease rights to Hotel Varadin on the Petrovaradin Fortress.
 Under the terms of the concession agreement signed by the Novi Sad mayor Maja Gojković and HTUP Park representative Kosta Kliska, Butorović's company took on the obligation of investing at least €6 million into the 5,405 m2 property while being allowed to forgo the payment of a lease fee to the city during the initial five years of the agreement.
 Furthermore, it committed to commence payment of the lease fee of €3.8 / m2 per month (€21,000 per month) to the city of Novi Sad once five years of the agreement have expired in September 2011.
-Many found the agreed lease amount to be ridiculous considering the average lease fee in Novi Sad at the time had been at least twice that and that the venue in question is a premier property — centrally-located baroque hotel.
+Many found the agreed lease amount to be ridiculous considering the average lease fee in Novi Sad at the time had been at least twice that and that the venue in question is a premier property — centrally located baroque hotel.
 Butorović reportedly invested €6.5 million in the hotel renovation, re-opening it in June 2007 under the new name Hotel Leopold I after the 17th century Holy Roman Emperor.
-The amount of the investment Butorović made in the hotel has been disputed, however, due to lack of oversight.
-That is how it was possible that Butorović never paid a single euro for the use of this historic monument.
+The exact amount of the investment Butorović made in the hotel has been disputed, however, due to lack of oversight.

 On 15 November 2007, the 200-meter long protective rampart, located at the Gornja tvrđava section of the Fortress in the hotel's near vicinity, got demolished.
 It was unclear who ordered the demolition with fingers being pointed back and forth between Butorović and several local publicly owned companies with jurisdiction over the Fortress.
 Eventually, the excavator operator Stjepan R. who carried out the demolition got arrested, but the responsibility for who ordered the action never got established.
 The rampart was subsequently re-built.

 In January 2014, some six months following Butorović's death, his older son Balša confirmed that the family is no longer involved in running the hotel on a day-to-day basis, having decided to sublease it to a foreign entity.